Tommie Agee: Retirement

 After retirement, he operated the Outfielder's Lounge near Shea Stadium.
 Agee was also known as the most active former Met, taking part in many charitable events and children's baseball clinics around both the New York area and Mobile.
 He appeared as himself in a 1999 episode of Everybody Loves Raymond along with several other members of the 1969 Mets.

 Tommie visited Shea Stadium often and appeared at old timers games and card shows.
 He was later inducted into the Mobile Sports Hall of Fame and the Alabama Sports Hall of Fame.

 Personal life

-Agee met his wife Maxcine at a nightclub and restaurant he ran.
+Agee met his wife, Maxcine, at a nightclub and restaurant he ran.
 The couple had a daughter, Jnelle.

 Agee suffered a heart attack while leaving a Midtown Manhattan office building on January 22, 2001, and died later that day at Bellevue Hospital Center, aged 58.
 He was buried in Pine Crest Cemetery in Mobile, Alabama.

 Legacy

 Agee was posthumously inducted into the New York Mets Hall of Fame in 2002.

+Agee was also posthumously inducted into the New York State Baseball Hall of Fame in 2022.

 A middle school was built on the property of Agee's former nightclub in East Elmhurst, Queens.
 It opened in 2022 and was called the Tommie L. Agee Educational Campus in his honor.